miniesda/my-own-web-page/README.md

-Here I try some work related stuff, things get messy
+Here I try some work related stuff and personal projects, things get messy

 Feel free to check the main page and the subdirectories: